DMS*: Minimizing Makespan for Multi-Agent Combinatorial Path Finding: Method

-In each search iteration (Lines~\ref{dms:alg:dms:lineWhileBegin}-\ref{dms:alg:dms:lineWhileEnd}), \abbrDMS begins by popping a label $l$ from OPEN for processing. \abbrDMS first calls the \procName{TargetSeq} procedure for $l$, which takes the parent label of $l$ (denoted as $parent(l)$), $l$ itself, and the conflict set of $parent(l)$. \procName{TargetSeq} determines either to call \procName{SolveMHPP} to find a joint sequence for $l$ (i.e., $\gamma(l)$), or to re-use the joint sequence $\gamma(parent(l))$ that is previously computed for $parent(l)$ as $\gamma(l)$.
+In each iteration (Lines~\ref{dms:alg:dms:lineWhileBegin}-\ref{dms:alg:dms:lineWhileEnd}), \abbrDMS pops a label $l$ from OPEN. \abbrDMS calls \procName{TargetSeq} for $l$, which takes the parent label of $l$ (denoted as $parent(l)$), $l$ itself, and the conflict set of $parent(l)$. \procName{TargetSeq} either calls \procName{SolveMHPP} to find a joint sequence $\gamma(l)$, or re-uses the joint sequence $\gamma(parent(l))$ that is previously computed for $parent(l)$.
 We elaborate \procName{TargetSeq} in Sec.~\ref{dms:sec:method:dts}.
-After \procName{TargetSeq} on Line~\ref{dms:alg:dms:lineTargetSeq}, the heuristic $\Vec{h}(l)$ may change since a joint sequence may be computed for $l$ within \procName{TargetSeq}, \abbrDMS thus computes the $f_{max}(l)$ and compare it against $f_{temp}(l)$.
+After \procName{TargetSeq}, $\Vec{h}(l)$ may change since a joint sequence may be computed for $l$ within \procName{TargetSeq}, \abbrDMS thus computes $f_{max}(l)$ and compare it against $f_{temp}(l)$.
 When computing $f_{max}$ out of $\vec{g}$ and $\vec{h}$ on Line~\ref{dms:alg:dms:lineFmax}, a heuristic inflation factor $w \in [1,\infty)$ is used, which scales each component in $\vec{h}$ by the factor $w$.
-Heuristic inflation is a common technique for \abbrAstar~\cite{pearl1984heuristics} and \abbrMstar-based algorithms~\cite{wagner2015subdimensional} that can often expedite the computation in practice while providing a $w$-bounded sub-optimal solution~\cite{pearl1984heuristics}.
-If $f_{max}(l) > f_{temp}(l)$, then $l$ should not be expanded in the current iteration since there can be labels in OPEN that have smaller $f$-value than $f_{max}(l)$. \abbrDMS thus updates $f_{temp}(l)$ to be $f_{max}(l)$, re-adds $l$ to OPEN with the updated $f_{temp}(l)$, and skip the current search iteration.
-In a future search iteration, when this label $l$ is popped again, the condition on Line~\ref{dms:alg:dms:lineFmaxCheck} will not hold since $f_{temp}(l)=f_{max}(l)$, and $l$ will be expanded.
+Heuristic inflation is common for \abbrAstar~\cite{pearl1984heuristics} and \abbrMstar-based algorithms~\cite{wagner2015subdimensional} that can often expedite the computation in practice while providing a $w$-bounded sub-optimal solution~\cite{pearl1984heuristics}.
+If $f_{max}(l) > f_{temp}(l)$, then $l$ should not be expanded in the current iteration since there can be labels in OPEN that have smaller $f$-value than $f_{max}(l)$. \abbrDMS thus updates $f_{temp}(l)$ to be $f_{max}(l)$, re-adds $l$ to OPEN with the updated $f_{temp}(l)$, and ends the iteration.
+In a future iteration, when this label $l$ is popped again, the condition on Line~\ref{dms:alg:dms:lineFmaxCheck} will not hold since $f_{temp}(l)=f_{max}(l)$, and $l$ will be expanded.